person sitting on rock on body of water

 Studies reveal that forgiveness reduces anxiety and symptoms of depression.
 It also decreases stress and induces better sleep.
 These are powerful reasons for learning how to forgive someone.

-One can build self-esteem when standing up to the pain and moving past emotional pain.
+You can build self-esteem when standing up to the pain and moving past emotional pain.
 This happens because dealing with the pain makes the forgiving individual stronger and healthier emotionally.

 Butterfly in the clouds symbolizes the inability to forgive.